manveru/innate/README.md

 * dispatcher.rb
 * dispatcher/*.rb

-There might be a couple of things i've forgotten, but that's what a quick glance tells me.
+There might be a couple of things I've forgotten, but that's what a quick glance tells me.

-Let's go through them one by one and decide what's gonna happen to them:
+Let's go through them one by one and consider what's gonna happen to them:

 ### Cache

 Caching is a very important concern and one of the most difficult things to get right for any web application.
 Ramaze tried to get caching done right and I consider it fairly successful when it comes to that.
-There are a myriad of options available for caching, different caching mechanisms such as marshal to filesystem, memcached, in-memory, yaml to filesystem, etc.
-The granularity can be chosen depending on the usecase, distributed caching of sessions, actions, single key/value pairs, and so on, fine-tuning each of those to use a different mechanism is done as painless as possible.
+There are a myriad of options available for caching, different caching mechanisms such as marshal to filesystem, memcached, in-memory, yaml to filesystem, etc.  The granularity can be chosen depending on the use case, distributed caching of sessions, actions, single key/value pairs, and so on.
+Fine-tuning each of those to use a different mechanism will be made as painless as possible.

 We have gone through a lot of difficulties, memory-leaks, disputes, and challenges to get this done, but most users won't realize this until they